Pahang: Ethnicity

 Siti Nurhaliza, a popular singer from Pahang, performing in traditional Malay dress.
 Malays are the dominant ethnicity in Pahang.

 As a multiracial country, Malaysia is home to many ethnic groups.
 In 2016, it is ranked 59th most ethnically diverse countries in the world with index at 0.596.
 However, ethnic diversity is not equally distributed among its states and territories.
 Pahang is categorised as medium ethnically diverse state with 0.36 of ethnic diversity index in 2010.
 It is ranked 5th least diverse among Malaysian states and territories, after Terengganu, Kelantan, Malacca and Perlis.
 The least ethnically diverse districts are Pekan, Rompin and Temerloh (index between 0.1 and 0.39), and the most ethnically diverse districts are Bentong and Raub (index between 0.49 and 0.59) where minorities form significant proportion of the population.
 Ethnic diversity in Pahang was historically high, at an index between 0.5 and 0.6 in the 1970s, but showing a downward trend decades later, largely caused by outward migration, high birth rate of the majority population and the opening up of new agricultural lands particularly the FELDA settlements, that attract many immigrants from other Malaysian states.

-The most dominant ethnic group are Malays that make up 70% of Pahang population, who are defined in the constitution as Muslims who practice Malay customs and culture.
+The most dominant ethnic group are Malays who, along with other indigenous groups, form the Bumiputera majority.
 The Malays in turn, can be further divided into several sub-ethnic groups, of which the most dominant are the Pahang Malays.
 Historically, the community can be found in the vast riverine systems of Pahang and are prominently featured in the state's history.
 There are also small Pahang Malay communities in the valley of the Lebir River in Kelantan and the upper portions of several rivers near the Perak and Selangor boundaries, descendants of fugitives from the civil war that ravaged their homeland in the 19th century.
 The Terengganuan Malays, another east coast sub-ethnicity, are native to narrow strip of sometimes discontiguous fishermen villages and towns along the coastline of Pahang.
 Other important Malay sub-ethnicities include the Kelantanese and Kedahans, that migrated from Kelantan and Kedah respectively, and can be found in major urban centres and agricultural settlements.